 ADP equipment and software that will connect to or interface with state or national criminal justice systems will also be required to satisfy award conditions for State Information Technology (IT) Point of Contact (POC) requirements.
-OCJG will provide a copy of subgrant applications to the IT POC for projects meeting this criteria.
+OCJG will provide a copy of subgrant applications to the IT POC for review prior to award approval.